 Medicare Supplement Plan N is a great option for beneficiaries who like the freedom to choose your own providers and don’t mind a small deductible and co-pays in exchange for a typically lower monthly premium.

-The Medicare Supplement Plan N is similar to the Plan F however consumers will have more cost sharing.
-You will be responsible to pay your Medicare Part B deductible ($185 for 2019), you will have co-pays up to $20 for doctor visits, and $50 co-pay for emergency room visits.
+With the Plan N, you will be responsible to pay your Medicare Part B deductible ($203 for 2021), you will also have co-pays that range between $0- $20 for doctor visits, and $50 co-pay for emergency room visits.

 Beneficiaries with the Plan N will also be responsible to pay “excess charges” that some doctors may charge.
 Providers may charge patients up to 15% of what Medicare pays them for the service.
 However, if the physician accepts Medicare as full payment then you will never have to worry about excess charges.
 Please feel free to ask us if a provider accepts Medicare as full payment.

 Mary wants freedom to go to any doctor she wants without having to worry about referrals.
 She also only goes to the doctor 2-3 times per year.
 She doesn’t mind a small deductible and co-pays especially if it will save her money with her monthly premium.

 Mary needed to have an outpatient procedure done early in the year before she had met her deductible.
 She was responsible for her Part B deductible ($203) and was responsible to pay up to $20 co-pay per doctor visit after that.
 She only had 2 doctor visits that year which totaled her $40 in co-pays.